 Stay tuned for next week’s deep dive: Licenses and Permits.

 Not sure which tax IDs you need?
-Reach out to KYN Accounting today for friendly, thorough tax advice for your small business.
+Reach out to KYN today for friendly, thorough tax advice for your small business.